BatZupper/Youtubers-life-Save-Editor/README.md

 A Youtubers life game save editor

 # Progress:
-15% done current status: A Text editor with automatic GZIP Functionallity
+25% done current status: An easy save editor wich can be used by the avarage player The next step i want to implement are automatic patch and add easier ways than knowing the id for modifying things like the house

 # Save format:
 the save formatt has been discovered and it's quite simple: